Superache

 Superache is the second studio album by American singer and songwriter Conan Gray, released on June 24, 2022, through Republic Records.
 It is a follow-up to Gray's debut album Kid Krow (2020).
 Described by Gray as an expansion of his yearning heartbreak, the album touches on themes such as childhood trauma, abuse, friendship, and love, as of his experiences growing up.

 Superache was preceded by the singles "Astronomy", "People Watching", "Jigsaw", "Memories", and "Yours", while standalone singles "Overdrive" and "Telepath" were included as bonus tracks on the Japanese edition.
-The record been described as a pop album, that contain elements of dance-pop, synth-pop, and indie pop.
-The album was met with critical acclaim from critics, praising Gray's vocal performance, production, honest lyricism and different style compared to its predecessor.
-The album debuted at number nine on the US Billboard 200, with 43,000 album-equivalent units and spent 12 weeks on the chart.
+The record has been described as a pop album, that contain elements of dance-pop, synth-pop, and indie pop.
+The album was met with critical acclaim, with critics praising Gray's vocal performance, production, honest lyricism and different style compared to its predecessor.
+The album debuted at number nine on the US Billboard 200, with 43,000 album-equivalent units and spent twelve weeks on the chart.